-If you have recently been injured in an accident where another driver was going the wrong way on a road, you need to consult with an experienced personal injury attorney as soon as possible.
+If you have recently been injured in an accident where another driver was going the wrong way on a road, you need to consult with an experienced personal injury attorney

 where at least one person was driving the wrong way on the road.
 That number has increased by 37% since 2013 alone.

 There were nearly 1500 wrong way crashes in the state that year and many of those were head on collisions that lead to serious injuries and fatalities

 The majority of wrong way crashes happen when the wrong way driver is in the left lane of oncoming traffic.
 This means that anyone in Florida who wants to have the best chance of avoiding a wrong way accident is to always use the furthest lane to the right.
 This is true even on multi-lane interstates or highways.
 This could be critical for preventing you being injured in a serious wrong way accident.
 If you spot another driver going the wrong direction, he or she may be under the influence of alcohol or unable to realize that they could be involved in a serious crash.
 Flashing your lights at them and contacting authorities is strongly recommended so that they have the opportunity to correct their mistake as soon as possible.
 Unfortunately, with vehicles facing an oncoming driver going the wrong way, there is little or no chance to react and get out of the way of an oncoming accident.
 When drivers in both directions are travelling at high speeds, catastrophic injuries and fatalities are more likely to result.

 If you have been lucky enough to survive a wrong way crash in Florida, unfortunately this often means that your life has been forever complicated.
 You may have suffered critical injuries that impact your ability to return to work and it may be impossible for you to get through day to day activities without significant pain.
 Even with advanced medical treatments and medications designed to help alleviate your symptoms, you may never be able to fully recover from the extent of your injuries.
 If this is the case, you need to consult

 with an experienced personal injury attorney as soon as possible to understand all of your rights.
 A Florida car accident attorney can help reconstruct the scene of the accident and help to illustrate that a wrong way driver was negligent in his or her behavior.